 Baking powder is an example of a chemical leavener.
 An example of a biological leavener is yeast.

-The egg whites are just another way to add air to the pancake mixture.
-When whisked, the egg whites trap air, increasing the volume of the egg whites.
-When carefully mixed into the pancake mixture, the air is added to the pancake mix too.
+Egg whites are another way to add air to the pancake mixture.
+When whisked, the egg whites trap air, increasing their volume.
+When carefully mixed into the pancake mixture, the air is also added.

 Did you know that citric acid (found in lemon juice) stimulates your taste buds?
 Try adding some to your pancake.

 These photos were taken with a microscope.
-You can clearly see the air bubbles in the mixture with baking powder.
+The air bubbles in the mixture with baking powder are clearly visible.

 Find the best syrup for your pancakes with a viscosity syrup race!